-- 32. In the more difficult field of family reunification, Bulgaria, Romania and to a lesser extent Czechoslovakia (mainly children's cases) have continued to make the efforts reported in C-M(77)30(Final) to improve their bad records for Belgrade by settling a varying proportion of outstanding cases, both on or off representation lists, with a number of Western countries.
-Romania has also continued to permit a significant increase in 1977 in the emigration of ethnic Germans; with these recent improvements, overall Romanian performance could probably now be said to be back at pre-Helsinki levels following the deterioration in 1976.
-In recent months the GDR has also resolved many if not all its outstanding cases with many Allied countries.
-Vis-a-vis the FRG, however, where the Final Act supplements bilateral arrangements, the general decline in the numbers of family reunifications from the GDR, first evident in late 1976, has continued.
+In the more difficult field of family reunification, 32.
+Bulgaria, Romania and to a lesser extent Czechoslovakia (mainly children's cases) have continued to make the efforts reported in C-M(77)30(Final) to improve their bad records for Belgrade by settling a varying proportion of outstanding cases, both on or off representation lists, with a number of Western countries. has also continued to permit a significant increase in 1977 in the emigration of ethnic Germans; with these recent improvements, overall Romanian performance could probably now be said to be back at pre-Helsinki levels following the deterioration in 1976. recent months the GDR has also resolved many if not all its outstanding cases with many Allied countries.
+Vis-à-vis the FRG, however, where the Final Act supplements bilateral arrangements, the general decline in the numbers of family reunifications from the GDR, first evident in late 1976, has continued.
 Hungary has made a recent effort to resolve its few existing outstanding cases with the US and Canada.
-The situation in Poland remains unchanged: its liberal behaviour vis-a-vis most Western governments contrasts with a restrictive attitude in emigration cases to the US.
-The high rate of emigration to the FRG continues in 1977 on the basis of a 1975 bilateral agreement. - of the pre-Helsinki period towards family reunification remain in force throughout Eastern Europe.
+The situation in Poland remains unchanged: its liberal behaviour vis-à-vis most Western governments contrasts with a restrictive attitude in emigration cases to the US. rate of emigration to the FRG continues in 1977 on the basis of a 1975 bilateral agreement.

+- 33. On the whole, the fundamentally restrictive practices of the pre-Helsinki period towards family reunification remain in force throughout Eastern Europe.
 Despite some small improvements in Bulgaria and Czechoslovakia noted by one Ally, cases involving "illegal" emigrants continue to be a special problem in most Eastern countries.
-A July 1977 directive of the Czechoslovak government codifies existing practice whereby people abroad "illegally" for more than 5 years can regularise their status; this may have some beneficial effect on family meetings and reunification, but Czechoslovak emigrés appear worried lest the measure be used to intimidate and blackmail them and their relatives in Czechoslovakia.

-- With respect to binational marriages there have been few developments.
+A July 1977 directive of the Czechoslovak government codifies existing practice whereby people abroad "illegally" for more than 5 years can regularise their status; this may have some beneficial effect on family meetings and reunification, but Czechoslovak emigrés appear worried lest the measure be used to intimidate and blackmail them and their relatives in Czechoslovakia. - 34.
+With respect of binational marriages there have been few developments.
 Most Allies have noted an improvement in 1977 over the very poor performance by Romania in 1976.
-Czechoslovakia has modified regulations which will increase the bureaucratic delay in considering marriage requests. - Part of the Eastern response in dealing with their vulnerability on human contacts questions has been to criticise Western entry visa procedures, often in comparison with their own, and to call for improvements.
+Czechoslovakia has modified regulations which will increase the bureaucratic delay in considering marriage requests. - 35.
+Part of the Eastern response in dealing with their vulnerability on human contacts questions has been to criticise Western entry visa procedures, often in comparison with their own, and to call for improvements.
 Proposals in 1976 from the Soviet Union and some other Eastern countries to reduce visa times or waive visa requirements are still under consideration.
-Two Allies have also made proposals to Eastern countries for the improvement of visa procedures, but have so far received only three positive responses.
-ACCORD THE TOOCHVEEL ONLY
+Two Allies have also made proposals to Eastern countries for the improvement of visa procedures, but have so far received only one positive response in the case of one Ally.